 attempt to murder.

-If committed then he/she is liable to a sentence of imprisonment for a term not exceeding ten years and a fine not exceeding one hundred thousand rupees.
+If committed, then he/she is liable to a sentence of imprisonment for a term not exceeding ten years and a fine not exceeding one hundred thousand rupees.

 Section 184: Prohibition of throwing or abandoning a person under one’s own guardianship

-If such act is done, he/she is liable to a sentence of imprisonment for a term not exceeding three years and a fine not exceeding thirty thousand rupees.
+If such an act is done, he/she is liable to a sentence of imprisonment for a term not exceeding three years and a fine not exceeding thirty thousand rupees.

 Section 185: Prohibition of abetment of suicide